Lisa's Landscape & Design

 Pride Month, Let’s Celebrate the Rainbow 🌈

-As the proud mother of LGTBQ children, I am acutely aware of the need to celebrate Pride Month and the importance of equality and opportunity for everyone to be their most authentic self.
-The Pride Flag The well known Pride Flag was originally designed with 8 colors, each with an intention and was created to …
+As the proud mother of LGTBQ children and family members, I am acutely aware of the need to celebrate Pride Month and the importance of equality and opportunity for everyone to be their most authentic self.
+Today and everyday, it is important to honor all of the colors of the rainbow and the individuality of …

 Continue reading